aregtech/areg-sdk/docs/DEVELOP.md

 ## Generated codes

-The code generator generates sources to implement service and clients, as well generates helper classes to send, receive and dispatch events.
+The code generator generates sources to implement service providers (_server_) and service users (_clients_), as well generates namespace to share common data and other internal objects required by the SDK.
 Example of generated codes:
 <br><a href="./img/generated-sources.png"><img src="./img/generated-sources.png" alt="File structure after generating codes"/></a><br><br>
-Since the codes are generated for both service and the clients, and both of them may be compiled in different projects, we recommend to compile generated codes as a static library to link with the executables or shared libraries.
+Since the codes are generated for both service providers and the service clients, and these objects may be located in different folders (or projects), it is recommended to include and compile generate codes as a static library to link with service provider and client projects.

 ## Modeling and service initialization

-After generating codes, the implemented services must be a part of the `Component` object that run in a thread.
+After generating codes, the implemented services must be a part of the `Component` object that run in a _component thread_.
 The services and the clients can be either statically or dynamically defined in a _model_ that is loaded to initialize objects.
-The example of dynamic model is in [14_pubtraffic](./../examples/14_pubtraffic/).
-This is an example of static _model_:
+An example of _dynamic model_ is in [14_pubtraffic](./../examples/14_pubtraffic/) project.

+**An example of static _model_**:
 ```cpp
 // Describe mode, set model name
 BEGIN_MODEL( "ServiceModel" )